tepoltlab/RhithroLoxo_DE/README.md

 conda activate EnTAP
 ```

-Copy the configure_EnTAP.sh and run_EnTAP.sh scripts from scripts/ to EnTAP/, and run configure_EnTAP.sh
+Copy the configure_EnTAP.sh and run_EnTAP.sh scripts from scripts/ to EnTAP/.
+Then replace the existing `entap_config.txt` file with the one provided in `metadata/`.
+Then run configure_EnTAP.sh

 ```
 cp ../scripts/*EnTAP.sh ./
+rm entap_config.txt
+cp ../metadata/entap_config.txt ./
 sbatch configure_EnTAP.sh
 ```